fintechinnovationas/hidden-parameter-plugin/README.md

 > mvn clean package

-This command create the .hpi file in the target directoy.
+This command creates the .hpi file in the target directoy.

 ## How to install this plugin in our Jenkins configured as code